 Then we decided that we could be the reference models.
 So they tied our legs together and put us on these ramps that looked like stones that we would actually be sitting on, as the mermaids.
 And we did the reference work.

 AV: Could you elaborate on what it was like working with Walt Disney?

 One day, they were asking me to be very upset and stomp off the camera range as Tinker Bell.
 I said to Marc, ‘Well, how upset?’ and I made the different kinds of faces.
 ‘A little upset or really bug-eyed?
 What do you want?’
-This man took a piece of paper and a pencil and within thirty seconds, had drawn the face of Tinker Bell with exactly the look that he wanted and turned it around and showed it to me.
+This man took a piece of paper and a pencil and, within 30 seconds, had drawn the face of Tinker Bell with exactly the look that he wanted and turned it around and showed it to me.
 He said, ‘I want it to be this upset.’
 I realized right then and there I was looking at an absolute, utter genius.
-You’ve never seen a hand fly that fast and come out with me.
-I mean, I look like that.
-Tinker Bell looks like me, and I look like her.
+You’ve never seen a hand fly that fast and come out with a drawing of me.
+I mean, I look like that – Tinker Bell looks like me, and I look like her.
 It was remarkable.